When stress comes, do you want to drink precious milk or eat salty crispy chicken? If you want to lose weight, please avoid "emotional eating" first

 Psychologist Su Congqi said that during the epidemic, people have a lot more time to spend alone, and they should take good care of their own mental state and reduce behaviors that increase stress.
 For example, constantly paying attention to the epidemic news reported by the media, or spending a lot of time scrolling on mobile phones will increase anxiety and easily cause mood swings.
 Psychologists recommend that you keep an appropriate distance from the news and social media, and try to obtain epidemic information from the command center to reduce the anxiety caused by too much information.

 In addition, psychologist Su Congqi also reminded that there are two ways to reduce psychological stress: “dynamic” and “static”.
 Dynamic methods such as yoga can help with physical and mental balance.
-Aerobic, heavy training or high-intensity interval training also has a certain degree of stress relief.
+Aerobic, strength training or high-intensity interval training also has a certain degree of stress relief.
 In the static mode, you can engage in activities such as reading, puzzles, knitting, etc. that do not involve competing with others and causing the brain to overthink, which can help calm your mood and relieve stress.

 Related Articles: